artefactual/archivematica-docs/user-manual/transfer/transfer.rst

    :align: center
    :figwidth: 60%
    :width: 100%
-   :alt: A transfer that is ready to be packaged into a SIP or stored in backlog
+   :alt: A transfer that is ready to be removed from the dashboard

 ..
 NOTE::
   This does not delete the transfer or related entities, including the source directory.